-From biopsy samples to the improvised equipment used in the manufacture of black-market genetic therapies, ‘Dynamic Genetics vs. Mann’ presents a body of evidence from a court case set in the near future.
+Comprising a range of photographs, artefacts, documents and video footage, the body of evidence asks the audience to explore the politics of power and control in a troublingly familiar future world.
 Pieced together, these evidential fragments question the ethical, political and economic implications of innovations in biotechnology that are quietly transforming our world.

 Below is an overview of the full project, highlighting key aspects of the narrative, our process and methods.
 If you would like to view the project in its entirety, please visit: www.dynamicgenetics.co.uk.

 DYNAMIC GENETICS VERSUS MANN: THE PROJECT IN DEPTH

 This project is part of Blueprints for the Unknown a research-project by Design Interactions Research under the European art-science program STUDIOLAB.
 The program’s focus is synthetic biology with the aim of exploring the impact of this new technology on society and culture through practice-based research projects, using design as a way to imagine, test and discuss.